Yong Zhao— Correcting the Top 5 EdTech Mistakes

 - The fourth set of mistakes is derived from the wrong assumption that technology is there only to improve existing curriculum and instruction while neglecting the fact that technology has created a new world, which demands new skills and knowledge.
 In other words, traditional approaches to educational technology have not typically viewed digital competence or the ability to live in the digital age as legitimate educational outcomes.
 Consequently, not much attention has been given to transforming schools into environments that cultivate digital competence.

-- The final mistake is the approach to professional development of educators.
+- The final mistake is the approach to the professional development of educators.
 Too often professional development efforts have been driven by technological products instead of the needs of students and educational change.
 Technology changes fast.
 New products and services come out all the time at nonstop speed.
 To help teachers make use of technology, many professional development programs have been developed in schools.
 These programs often have a focus on teaching teachers how to use the newest technological tools instead of focusing on what students need and how technology as a whole can affect education.

 As the author summarizes in this article from The Washington Post, This book is a review of what happened in the past.
 It is intended to challenge traditional thinking, practices and policies.
 More important, it is intended to stimulate new thinking about the future of education and technology.
 Thus, while we criticize past-oriented practices and policies, we also provide numerous examples of emerging future-oriented practices and programs that reflect a new way of thinking.
 It is our hope that this book can help school leaders, policymakers, teachers and parents re-imagine education in the digital age.